Robertwwp/FoodPhone/README.md

 ================file index================

-FunctionUnits_sk.py:
-  Some useful functions in skimage
+<FunctionUnits_sk.py> Some useful functions in skimage

- segmentation_ncut.py:
-  Cutting method to extract the region that is food from the image
+<segmentation_ncut.py> Cutting method to extract the region that is food from the image

- train_supervised.py:
-  The code to train the classifier to better segment the image
+<train_supervised.py> The code to train the classifier to better segment the image

- clf.pkl:
-  Trained model for identify food regions in an image (training set is 200 labeled images with link above)
+<clf.pkl> Trained model for identify food regions in an image (training set is 200 labeled images with link above)

- finaltrain.py:
-  Code to train the final svm classifier
+<finaltrain.py> Code to train the final svm classifier

- finaltest.py:
-  Test the classifier on the test image
+<finaltest.py> Test the classifier on the test image

- train_final.npy:
-  Numpy array storing all the samples with their features
+<train_final.npy> Numpy array storing all the samples with their features

- labels_final.npy:
-  Numpy array stroing the corresponding labels of the samples
+<labels_final.npy> Numpy array stroing the corresponding labels of the samples